ntb-hackthon/mars-asia-hackathon-2021/README.md

 1. It use the Pinata service to upload file to IPFS.
 2. It use the discord's `splash` command feature that user can submit their pinata private key in the discord channle without public.
+3. user can use `~upload [fileName]` to upload file to IPFS
-3. Guild owner can turn the huddle01 video chat that provide every new created channel to have the video chat function to their user automaticly.
+4. Guild owner can turn the huddle01 video chat that provide every new created channel to have the video chat function to their user automaticly.

 ## Features